imnaiyar/SkyHelper/README.md

 **__Special Mentions__**
 ● Big thanks to Xander (_a.l._) and Christian (christiankingfu) for testing the early version of this bot.
 ● Thanks to Plutoy (plutoy) for creating the [Sky Shards website](https://sky-shards.pages.dev/), which was the initial inspiration for the bot.
+● Emotes icon, traveling spirits descriptions and some aspects of guides have been taken from [Sky Wiki](https://sky-children-of-the-light.fandom.com/wiki/Sky:_Children_of_the_Light_Wiki).